mvcisback/py-aiger-coins/README.md

 ## Biased Coins

 We start by encoding a biased coin and computing its bias.
+The primary entrypoint for modeling coins is the `coin` function.

 ```python
 from fractions import Fraction